CraigBladow/cc41/README.md

 | about | Displays information about CC41 and a short summary to get started.
 | adv   | To be implemented.
 | aview | View the Alpha register.
 | cat   |  CAT 1 lists global lables in memory.
 CAT 3 lists all CC41 commands.
 CAT 4 lists the files in the current directory.
-These are the only two CAT commands implemented.
+Cat 6 lists global labels if USER mode is enabled.
+These are the only CAT commands implemented.
 | changes | Displays recent software change information.
 | clk12 | 12 hour clock display.
 | clk24 | 24 hour clock display.